 Learning and Professional Development Objectives

-Please describe hoped for learning outcomes of your proposed professional development activity.
+Please describe hoped-for learning or professional development outcomes of your proposed activity.
 Objectives may relate to the acquisition of specific skills, expertise, knowledge or artistic craft, or to advancing your career or professional practice.

 Detailed Project Description